Preparations to celebrate Pakistan Day in full swing

-Various organisations and departments, both public and private, have planned a number of activities including seminars, conferences and discussion programs to highlight the historical significance of Pakistan Day.
+Various organisations and departments, both public and private, have planned a number of activities including seminars, conferences and discussion programmes to highlight the historical significance of Pakistan Day.

+Cultural organisations including the Pakistan National Council of Arts (PNCA), Pakistan Academy of Letters, National Book Foundation, National Institute of Folk and Traditional Heritage (Lok Virsa) were all set to hold various events and activities in connection with Pakistan Day.

 All heavy vehicles would be stopped at Rawat T-Chowk, Chungi No. 26, 9th Avenue, Metro Ground, Sabzi Mandi, and Satra Meel Toll Plaza, he said adding, restricted areas include the Sector I-8 signal on IJP Road, ADBP checkpoint on Murree Road, Khanna Pul Expressway, Zero Point Faisal Avenue, Garden Flyover, Best Western Hotel, Murree Road, Chand Tara Chowk, and Dhokri Chowk.